Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ### Level 3: Tool of the Trade

-You have proficiency with Smith’s Tools.
-If you already have this proficiency, you gain proficiency with one other type of Artisan’s Tools of your choice.
+You have proficiency with Smith's Tools.
+If you already have this proficiency, you gain proficiency with one other type of Artisan's Tools of your choice.

-In addition, whenever you make an ability check with Smith’s Tools, you can use your Intelligence as the ability, instead of Strength.
+In addition, whenever you make an ability check with Smith's Tools, you can use your Intelligence as the ability, instead of Strength.

 ### Level 3: Battle Smith Spells